wimi-project/app/README.md

 # app
-Wimp App for android / ios written in Flutter
+Wimi App for android / ios written in Flutter